• Skip to primary navigation

 For a deliciously creamy, simple oatmeal, you can leave the cocoa powder out altogether.
 Or how about swapping the cocoa for a teaspoon or two of ground spices, eg ground cinnamon to make a great tasting cinnamon porridge.

-Using the creamy porridge as a base you can add any flavors to this simple oatmeal, stir through some fresh fruit, berries or even some fruit jam.
+Using the creamy porridge as a base you can add any flavors to this simple oatmeal, stir through some fresh fruit, berries, vanilla extract or even some fruit jam.

 Pro Tips For Making Chocolate Porridge